-INVISIO Headsets AB (publ.) ("INVISIO Headsets" or the "Company") is a Swedish limited liability company with its registered office in Stockholm, Sweden.
-The Company is listed on First North Stockholm, an alternative marketplace (rather than a regulated market) for trading in equities and other securities that is operated by NASDAQ OMX Stockholm.
-Since July 9, 2009, the Company is listed under the First North Premier segment.
-The Swedish Code of Corporate Governance applies to all Swedish limited liability companies whose shares are available for trading in a regulated market in Sweden, currently NASDAQ OMX Stockholm and NGM Equity.
-As such, INVISIO Headsets is not formally bound to follow the Swedish Code of Corporate Governance.
-However, the basis of the corporate governance used by INVISIO Headsets is the same as for companies listed on a regulated market and emanates from the Swedish Companies Act, the Swedish Code of Corporate Governance, and other applicable Swedish and foreign laws and rules.
+INVISIO Communications AB (publ.) ("INVISIO Communications" or the "Company") is a Swedish limited liability company with its registered office in Stockholm, Sweden.
+The company is listed on First North Premier Segment Stockholm, an alternative marketplace (rather than a regulated market) for trading in equities and other securities that is operated by NASDAQ OMX Stockholm.
+The Swedish Code of Corporate Governance applies to Swedish limited liability companies whose shares are available for trading in a regulated market in Sweden, currently NASDAQ OMX Stockholm and NGM Equity.
+The rules of the Swedish Annual Accounts Act on corporate governance reporting also apply to companies whose shares are available for trading in a regulated market.
+Thus, INVISIO Communications is not formally bound to the Swedish Code of Corporate Governance or the rules of the Swedish Annual Accounts Act on corporate governance reporting.
+However, the basis of the corporate governance used by INVISIO Communications is the same as for companies listed on a regulated market and emanates from the Swedish Companies Act, Swedish Annual Accounts Act, the Swedish Code of Corporate Governance and other applicable Swedish and foreign laws and rules.
 No departures from the Swedish Code of Corporate Governance have been noted.
-The document "Overview of INVISIO Headsets' application of the Swedish Code of Corporate Governance" (original title: "Översikt av INVISIO Headsets tillämpning av Svensk kod för bolagsstyrning") can be found on INVISIO Headsets' website www.invisioheadsets. com.
-INVISIO Headsets' corporate governance report has not been reviewed by the Company's auditors.
+The document "Overview of INVISIO Communications' application of the Swedish Code of Corporate Governance" (original title: "Översikt av INVISIO Communications tillämpning av Svensk kod för bolagsstyrning") can be found on INVISIO Communications' website www.invisiocommunications.com.
+This corporate governance report, which has been prepared in accordance with Swedish Annual Accounts Act and the Swedish Code of Corporate Governance, has been audited by the Company's auditor.

-Overview of corporate governance at INVISIO Headsets
+Overview of corporate governance at INVISIO Communications